Answering Your Common Bankruptcy Questions

 - What is the difference between Chapter 7 and Chapter 13?: Other people mistakenly think the only available bankruptcy option is Chapter 7 and that if their income is too high for a Chapter 7 that they cannot file bankruptcy.
 They know nothing about Chapter 13 bankruptcy.
 We enjoy helping people understand the differences between Chapter 7 and Chapter 13 and which option is best for their individual financial needs and goals for the future.

-- Can I discharge student loans debt?
+- Can I discharge student loan debt?
 Like many questions in bankruptcy, the answer depends on a number of factors.
 While student loans are normally not dischargeable, there are circumstances that may allow for it.
 We will explain the circumstances under which student debt can be discharged.

 - What are the benefits of bankruptcy?
 Our experience enables us to help people see bankruptcy for what it is meant to be: a way to restructure one’s financial arrangements in order to move forward successfully.
 We help our clients use bankruptcy to eliminate poorly performing contractual obligations, to restructure bad debt and to position themselves to take advantage of opportunities in the future while also re-establishing their financial independence.